Annual Tax Sale

 - All property sales are "as is" without warranty or guarantee by the City of Fort St John.

-- The Local Government Act requires municipalities to advertise in a local paper not less than 3, or more than 10 days prior to the Tax Sale.
+- The Local Government Act requires the City to advertise the Tax Sale according to the City's Public Notice Bylaw [PDF - 154 KB] not less than 3, or more than 10 days prior to the Tax Sale.

 - The legal description and street address must be published.